How to set up your fulfillment and shipping for the holiday season

 02. Understand your inventory and its needs

-Understanding that your orders may come sooner than expected, you’ll need to prep your inventory and the physical space it needs a little ahead of time, too.
+Understanding that your orders may come sooner than expected, you’ll need to prep your inventory and the physical space it needs ahead of time, too.

-Start by looking at how the COVID-19 pandemic has impacted your inventory and warehouse space right now.
+Start by looking at how recent months have already impacted your inventory and warehouse space.
 Have certain product sales dropped off the map?
 Did you clear shelves to make room for a surprise boon in one product category?
-Are past best-sellers – those located closest to your packing station – still worthy of that place of honor?
+Are past best-sellers—those located closest to your packing station—still worthy of that place of honor?

-As we've all learned, because of the quickly changing market, last year's data may not be as relevant as last month's.
-So, review your physical space and layout, and don't forget to look for ways to increase room or adapt to the latest trends.
-If you want to play it safe, take the overall sales gain you experienced during the 2019 holiday season and plan for that, but allocate space and growth based on what's currently selling.
+Review your physical space and layout, and don't forget to look for ways to increase room or adapt to the latest trends.
+If you want to play it safe, take the overall sales gain you experienced last holiday season and plan for that, but allocate space and growth based on what's currently selling.

-There are other common problems to watch out for when it comes to inventory and physical space.
+There are other common problems to watch out for when it comes to inventory and physical space, especially as a small business owner.
 Review the amount of product you plan to order and stock, plus when you think these shipments will arrive.
 If you're stocking up early, get a clear picture of that volume.
 Ask questions about these activities: